-The first Siberian city founded in 1586.
-Tyumen is unofficially titled oil and gas capital of Russia.
-The city’s population is 707 000 people and it continues to increase.
-According to the RBC Holding Tyumen is one of ten the most quick-growing cities of Russia.
-Don’t let mention of oil-hungry businesspeople leave you thinking that this is a dull, money-focused city though.
+The first Siberian city was founded in 1586.
+Tyumen has been unofficially titled the oil and gas capital of Russia.
+The city’s population is 707 000 people, which continues to increase.
+According to RBC Holding, Tyumen is one of ten the most quick-growing towns in Russia.
+Don’t let the mention of oil-hungry businesspeople leave you thinking this is a dull, money-focused city, though.
 The city has a buzzing street life in summer and a couple of worthwhile sights that, taken together, will keep you entertained for a day or so.

 Tyumen is also the stepping stone to the gorgeous old town of Tobolsk, a few hours’ bus or train ride away.
 Tyumen is a cultural, business, educational and administrative center of the Tyumen region.
-The majority of city’s population consists of young people of age under 35.
+Most of the city’s population comprises young people under 35.

 Here are always places to go in the evening and to see during weekends.
-Cozy cafes, luxurious restaurants, best theatres and philharmonic concert hall, museums reminding about a rich history of the city — all that is Tyumen.
+Cozy cafes, luxurious restaurants, the best theatres and philharmonic concert hall, and museums reminding about the rich history of the city — all that is Tyumen.
 These are the best places to see in Tyumen, Russia.

 1. Tyumen’s Holy Trinity Monastery

-Tyumen’s Holy Trinity Monastery is located in the historical center of Tyumen just a few minutes’ walk from the Tura Embankment.
+Tyumen’s Holy Trinity Monastery is located in the historical center of Tyumen.
+It is just a few minutes walk from the Tura Embankment.
 The monastery was founded on the picturesque bank of the Tura River in 1616.
-Almost a century later in 1708 the old wooden monastery was rebuilt with stone.
-Shortly after the monastery was named Holy Trinity.
+Almost a century later, in 1708, the old wooden monastery was rebuilt with stone.
+Shortly after, the monastery was named Holy Trinity.
 The building process was conducted under the leadership of metropolitan Philophey Leschinsky.
-Later on he took monastic vows and lived the rest of his life in seclusion.
-After his death in 1727, he was buried at the monastery’s entrance.
+Later, he took monastic vows and lived in seclusion for the rest of his life.
+After he died in 1727, he was buried at the monastery’s entrance.

-During the Soviet period the monastery was used as a dormitory for a military platoon as well as the headquarters of the city’s water control system.
+During the Soviet period, the monastery was used as a dormitory for a military platoon and the headquarters of the city’s water control system.
 The monastery was returned to the Tyumen diocese in 1995, but the first service was not held there until 2003.
-In 2005 the relic of prelate Philophey was uncovered and is now kept in the monastery of Peter and Paul Cathedral.
+In 2005 the relic of prelate Philophey was uncovered and is now kept in the Peter and Paul Cathedral monastery.
 In 2007 a square was dedicated to Philophey near the monastery.
 Today Holy Trinity Monastery is open for everyone to see and tour while it continues to hold regular liturgical services.

 2. Znamensky Cathedral

-The history of Znamensky Cathedral finds its roots in the first half of 17th century when an a small wooden chapel was first erected at the site of the current Cathedral.
+The history of Znamensky Cathedral found its roots in the first half of the 17th century, when a small wooden chapel was first erected at the site of the current Cathedral.
 The old wooden chapel was replaced with the construction of a stone church which began on September 1st, 1768.
-The church’s previous name was given in honor of Mary the Mother of God and her icon within the church.
-The building was dedicated only 33 years later in 1801.
-The church’s first stone building was painted white and consisted of a main chapel, a bell tower, a refectory and a porch.
+The church’s previous name was given in honor of Mary, the Mother of God, and her icon within the church.
+The building was dedicated only 33 years later, in 1801.
+The church’s first stone building was painted white and consisted of the main chapel, a bell tower, a refectory, and a porch.

-After the Revolution of 1917, the cathedral was used as a transit prison, but in the period between 1933 and 1941, the church was returned to the diocese.
-With the beginning of World War II, however, it was once again taken over and used to house dislocated army forces.
-Finally the cathedral was returned to the eparchy.
-On June 19th, 1994 the clergy held a liturgical service for the first time in many years.
-Today Znamensky Cathedral is a functioning church and one of the most wonderful symbols of Tyumen.
+After the Revolution of 1917, the Cathedral was used as a transit prison.
+Still, between 1933 and 1941, the church was returned to the diocese.
+With the beginning of World War II, however, it was again taken over and used to house dislocated army forces.
+Finally, the Cathedral was returned to the eparchy.
+On June 19th, 1994, the clergy held a liturgical service for the first time.
+Today Znamensky Cathedral is a functioning church and one of the most beautiful symbols of Tyumen.